 Keith Arnatt (1930-2008) is renowned for his conceptual work.
 Arguably, his most well-known and recognizable work is titled Self Burial (1969).

-Self Burial is a series of nine photographs with each depicting Arnatt seemingly disappearing into a hole dug on the ground.
+Self Burial is a series of nine photographs, with each depicting Arnatt seemingly disappearing into a hole dug on the ground.
 Anyone watching the series would conclude that Arnatt is committing suicide.

 Television Interference Project

 Other than that, Arnatt’s Self Burial images would also appear on TV twice each day.
-At the end of each broadcast, viewers would be left intrigued at what was happening.
+At the end of each broadcast, viewers would be left intrigued by what was happening.
 As previously stated, the images made people believe that they were watching photos of a suicide.

 Essentially, we could deduce that his art might never have received the widespread acclaim it did if not for electronic media.
 Through it, a photo appeared on TV each day.
 The photo would then disappear after a couple of seconds.

 Ordinarily, all artists have their specific subjects for the work they create.
 In some instances, an artist might decide to make himself the creation’s subject.
 In Self Burial, Arnatt made himself the subject.
 He pulled off a feat that many artists could never even dare!

 So, why did Arnatt make himself the subject of his work?
 When asked this question, he stated that he did it as a behavioral response.
 In talking about the response, it follows that a triggering action or thought must have taken place.
 For that reason, Arnatt’s artwork was in response to several thoughts he (and others) held regarding art behavior.